Bangkit-B21-CAP0065/Panen.In/README.md

   4. Wait for Gradle to finish build / synchronize build.gradle:app
     Notes: This step will install all needed dependencies

+  5. Add this file bit.ly/localPropertiesFile in root folder

-  5. Create new emulator (virtual device) or you can use your own device
+  6. Create new emulator (virtual device) or you can use your own device
     - If you use virtual device, make sure to configure virtualization and HAXM
     - If you use real-device make sure to configure developer options (turn on USB Debugging)

-  6. Run the android app in emulator
+  7. Run the android app in emulator